markvandenhoorn/Marktplaats_automation/README.md

 # Marktplaats_automation
 Automatically notifies you when a new Nintendo DS is listed on Marktplaats.
+Note: There is a relatively large chance that this may not work on other systems but my own.
+Please notify me of any errors so I can change it to work on other devices as well.

 ## Requirements
 To use this program, you will have need to have the pushover app on a device.
 You will also need to get an API token and user key from pushover.
 Library requirements are listed in requirements.txt